Hassaan-Munawar/Netflix-UI-Clone/README.md

 📌 What I Learned:
 This project was a great learning experience in balancing aesthetics with performance.
 I deepened my understanding of advanced CSS techniques.

-🎯 Next Steps:

-I'm eager to keep exploring modern web development trends and tools to create even more immersive user experiences.
-This project is just a stepping stone, and I can't wait to see what comes next!